corpusops/corpusops.bootstrap/doc/vagrant.md

 ```

 ## Mounting the VM as a sshfs mountpoint onto the host
+- You must install sshfs onto your host
 Add to your ``~/.ssh/config`` the output of
 ```
 vagrant ssh-config